ShivankKapoor/Reel-Rater/README.md

 # Reel Rater

 This is an Angular application that allows users to rate movies and keep track of their ratings.
-The application uses Angular, Angular Material, and Supabase for data storage.
+The application uses Angular, Angular Material, and Pocketbase for data storage.

 ## Features